If you work in an office, chances are that you've heard of Slack, or you might even be using it right now.

 With its easy-to-use interface, teams can communicate quickly and share important documents seamlessly, effectively eliminating internal emails.
 In fact, Slack users see a 32% reduction in internal emails.

-It’s accessible via mobile, desktop application, and web app, allowing you to stay in touch with important company communication while you’re on the go on any device you have.
+On top of that, Slack is accessible via mobile, desktop application, and web app, allowing you to stay in touch with important company communication while you’re on the go.

 Slack offers three types of plans: Standard, Plus, and Enterprise Grid.